-I checked and every other guest speaker on the agenda had to deliver on boring industry topics - daunting for the people on both sides of the microphone!
+Many events feature talks on boring industry topics - daunting for people on both sides of the microphone!

-I have to agree, some content is just plain boring.
-Segregated funds, insurance plans, health trusts . . . it's tough to make some content captivating.
-Many guest speakers are asked to speak on dead boring topics that make audience members want to rip their eyebrows out just to stay awake.
+I have to agree; some content is plain boring.
+Segregated funds, insurance plans, health trusts, it's tough to make some content captivating.
+Many leadership speakers have to speak on dead boring topics that make audience members want to rip their eyebrows out to stay awake.

-Here's how a guest speaker can give a motivational talk on a boring topic:
+Here's how a guest speaker can make a talk motivational on any boring topic:

 Present only information that is interesting to your audience.

-Most boring guest speaker overwhelm their speech with too much detail and unnecessary, superfluous information.
-Only about 10% of what you think you need to say really needs to be said.
+Most boring guest speakers overwhelm their speech with too much detail and unnecessary, superfluous information.
+Only about 10% of what you think you need to say needs to be said.

-Audiences are smart and resourceful, they can look details up.
+Audiences are smart and resourceful; they can look details up.
 The only information you need to provide is the information to get them interested so that they WANT to look up details.
-The speaker should motivate the audience toward the speech objective.
+The guest speaker should motivate the audience toward the speech objective.
 Do not include anything else!
 To plan your motivational talk, ask yourself, What points do you need to make to reach your speech objective?
-Fact, details, stories that support this objective are the only things relevant to your talk.
+Facts, details, stories that support this objective are the only things relevant to your talk.